Cameron Carter-Vickers: Loans

-Carter-Vickers signed a season-long loan deal with newly promoted Championship side Sheffield United on August 25, 2017.
+On August 25, 2017, Carter-Vickers joined newly promoted Championship side Sheffield United on a season-long. loan deal.
 On his debut and his first career league game, Carter-Vickers scored the only goal of the game, a 33rd-minute winner against Bolton Wanderers.
 After playing 18 games for Sheffield United and scoring one goal, Carter-Vickers was recalled and returned to Tottenham on January 15, 2018.

-On January 19, 2018, Ipswich Town signed Carter-Vickers on loan until the end of the season.
+On January 19, 2018, fellow English side Ipswich Town signed Carter-Vickers on loan until the end of the season.
 He made his Ipswich Town debut away to Bolton Wanderers on January 20, 2018.
 Carter-Vickers played 17 times for the Tractor Boys as they finished in a mid-table position of 12th.

 Swansea City signed Carter-Vickers on loan until the end of the season on August 25, 2018.
 At Swansea, he formed a partnership alongside Mike van der Hoorn at center-back after the injury to first choice Joe Rodon.
 In total, he made 33 appearances in all competitions for Swansea, impressing partially due to his passing ability from the center-back position.

 On August 8, 2019, Carter-Vickers joined Stoke City on loan for the 2019–20 season.
 He made 15 appearances before he was recalled by Spurs on January 2, 2020, and then sent on a six-month loan to Luton Town four weeks later.
 Due to the season being extended by the COVID-19 outbreak, Carter-Vickers' loan to Luton was extended till the end of the campaign.

 Carter-Vickers joined Championship side AFC Bournemouth on a season-long loan on October 16, 2020.
 He scored his first goal for Bournemouth in a 2–1 win at Bristol City on March 3, 2021.